mmdouglas3/permafrost-river-erosion-1D/README.md

 Madison M. Douglas
 madisond@mit.edu / mmdouglas@berkeley.edu

 These folders include functions to set up and run models as well as scripts to reproduce figures 4 - 11 in the manuscript.
 All input variables and units are described at the top of each script.
-Some figure plotting functions require inputs from previous scripts, so we recommend running the models for each figure and plotting them in order.
+Some figure plotting functions require inputs from previous scripts, so we recommend running the models for each figure and plotting them in order using script "run_all_files.m"